 2. Search results and response in JSON format:

-Along with multiple objects recognized in a single image, it can also detect a person.
-Cloud Vision returns the following elements: a textual description, a confidence score, and normalized vertices [0,1] for the bounding polygon around the object (in JSON).
+Along with multiple objects recognised in a single image, Google Cloud Vision API can also detect a person.
+Cloud Vision returns the following elements: a textual description, a confidence score, and normalised vertices [0,1] for the bounding polygon around the object (in JSON).

 Cloud Vision API doesn’t support face comparison and verification.
 It only confirms that a particular photo has a human face or multiple faces in it.

 Using FaceID, you can compare two images and verify if detected faces belong to the same individual.
 If the similarity score is <80%, the system will indicate that there are two different people in the photos.